 Massey, one of the country's longest serving prisoners, is thought to have hidden in the prison gym and went on to the roof before scaling the wall using netting.

 It is understood Massey had previously escaped from Coldingley prison in Surrey in April 1994, and was subsequently reported to be living in Spain before being returned to prison.

 The 64-year-old prisoner was released on parole in June 2007 - after spending the previous 18 months in an open prison in Derbyshire - and ordered to live in a bail hostel in Streatham, south London.

 But he broke his curfew after a few months to go and live with his dying father and, after a number of days, was recalled to prison.

 After two-and-half years, he was sent to Ford open prison, in West Sussex, from where he absconded.

 He was arrested 10 months later and taken to Pentonville before last Wednesday's escape.

 "Every now and then it all comes back home again," said Mr Higgins, who has an older brother, Kevin.
-"I've never understood how he can get out.'No remorse'
+"I've never understood how he can get out.